-All students admitted are required to have a laptop computer.
+All students admitted are required to have a laptop computer and an Apple iTouch.
 Students are required to bring their laptop computer to the classroom for learning activities and testing.
+See http://nursing.ttuhsc.edu/it/requirements for specific computer system requirements.